CROCODILE-CESM/BaskTemplate/README.md

 # BaskTemplate

-A template repository for ocean modeling workflows using CESM and related tools.
+A template repository for regional ocean modeling workflows using tools developed in the NSF-funded [CROCODILE](https://github.com/CROCODILE-CESM?view_as=public) project.

 ## Usage

 This repository is designed to be forked (e.g., `BaskMyRegionalCase`).
-After forking, run the installation script to set up packages in your forked repository, where you can commit submodules and your work.
+After forking, run the installation script to set up packages in your forked repository, where you can commit and track your work.
 BaskTemplate itself remains lightweight by not committing submodules, but its install scripts always point to specific versions of each submodule.

 ## Installation